dgesteves/blackjack-card-game/README.md

 # Blackjack Card Game

 ## Description
 This project consists of a server and a client.
-The server is built with Express and the client uses TypeScript.
+The server(OOP paradigm) is built with Express and the client(Functional paradigm) uses TypeScript.

 ### Task
 Create a Blackjack card game that adheres to the following rules: